 Bring your reusable water bottles, we have filling stations on site!
 And bring your reusable bowl and silverware to use at the food trucks.

-If you would like to learn more about the Greater Cincinnati Earth Coalition and our event the Greater Cincinnati Earth Day Festival please join us for our wrap up board meeting at Mellotone Beer Project, 1429 Race St, Cincinnati, OH 45202 and via Google Meet https://meet.google.com/vgs-dsmn-zyc
+If you would like to learn more about the Greater Cincinnati Earth Coalition and our event the Greater Cincinnati Earth Day Celebration Festival please join us for our board meeting via Google Meet https://meet.google.com/vgs-dsmn-zyc

 Photos and videos of the 2025 event by Kerri Hines, and drone photos by Blue Ash Police.
 Your entry and presence on the event premises constitutes your consent to be photographed, filmed, and/or otherwise recorded and to the release, publication, exhibition, or reproduction of any and all recorded media of your appearance, voice, and name for any purpose whatsoever in perpetuity in connection with the event.